opensearch-project/documentation-website/_upgrade-to/upgrade-to.md

 6.x | Upgrade to 6.8, upgrade to 7.10.2, and upgrade to OpenSearch. | Upgrade to OpenSearch.
 7.x | Upgrade to OpenSearch. | Upgrade to OpenSearch.

+If you are upgrading an Open Distro for Elasticsearch cluster, we recommend first upgrading to ODFE 1.13 and then upgrading to OpenSearch.
+{: .note }

 ## Upgrade Elasticsearch OSS